 Was a happy user running a newer browser version than an unhappy one?
 Did his machine have more memory?
 Did he use the functionality longer than someone who gave it a thumbs down?
 These are all valuable insights that can lead to developing functionality that users love.

 For a more nuanced look, users that gave the functionality a thumbs down can later be prompted to add more detail to their initial response through campaigns targeted only to them.
 This will lend deeper insight into where the problems lie, whether they are widespread, and inform strategies on how to best tackle them, quickly.

-A big part of building customer-centric products is meeting the business needs of customers before they make a split for the next best substitute (or in the case of the older woman at Trader Joe’s, not making a purchase at all).
+A big part of customer-centric product development is meeting the business needs of customers before they make a split for the next best substitute (or in the case of the older woman at Trader Joe’s, not making a purchase at all).
 With a robust in-app messaging and usage intelligence strategy, immediacy and agility can become anchors in the product development process.

 Keith is Revulytics’ VP, Software Analytics and was the co-founder and CEO of Trackerbird Software Analytics before the company was acquired by Revulytics in 2016.
 Following the acquisition, Keith joined the Revulytics team and is now responsible for the strategic direction and growth of the Usage Analytics business within the company.
 Prior to founding Trackerbird, Keith held senior product roles at GFI Software where he was responsible for the product roadmap and revenue growth for various security products in the company's portfolio.
 Keith also brings with him 10 years of IT consultancy experience in the SMB space.
 Keith has a Masters in Computer Science from the University of Malta, specializing in high performance computing.